 Hensley, founded by Cindy McCain's late father, holds federal and state licenses to distribute beer and lobbies regulatory agencies on alcohol issues that involve public health and safety.

 The company has opposed such groups as Mothers Against Drunk Driving in fighting proposed federal rules requiring alcohol content information on every package of beer, wine and liquor.

 Its executives, including John McCain's son Andrew, have written at least 10 letters in recent years to the Treasury Department, have contributed tens of thousands of dollars to a beer industry political action committee, and hold a seat on the board of the politically powerful National Beer Wholesalers Assn.

 Hensley has run afoul of health advocacy groups that have tried to rein in appeals to young drinkers.
 For example, the company distributes caffeinated alcoholic drinks that public health groups say put young and underage consumers at risk by disguising the effects of intoxication.

 Shaun Mullen was born to blog.
 It just took a few years for the medium to catch up to the messenger.
 Over a long career with newspapers, this award-winning editor and reporter covered the Vietnam War, O.J.
 Simpson trials, Clinton impeachment circus and coming of Osama bin Laden, among many other big stories.
 Mullen also mentored reporters who went on to be the best in the newspaper and television business, including two who won Pulitzer Prizes in 2010.
-He is the author of "The Bottom of the Fox: A True Story of Love, Devotion & Cold-Blooded Murder" and the forthcoming "Brothers At Arms."
-His next book will be "There's A House In The Land," a tale of the 1970s.
+He is the author of "The Bottom of the Fox: A True Story of Love, Devotion & Cold-Blooded Murder" and the forthcoming "There's A House In The Land," a tale of the 1970s.